 Natural teeth are designed to last a lifetime.
 Unfortunately, this is not the case for many people.
-Many people are missing at least one tooth, sometimes even all of their teeth, due to periodontal disease, tooth decay or trauma.
-Thanks to advances in dental technology, a realistic replacement has been developed that acts, looks and feels just like natural teeth.
+Many people are missing at least one tooth, sometimes even all of their teeth, due to periodontal disease, tooth decay, or trauma.
+Thanks to advances in dental technology, a realistic replacement has been developed that acts, looks, and feels just like natural teeth.

 Dental implants are now the number one solution for replacing missing teeth.
-They are the only solution that most resemble real teeth.
-If you put a natural tooth and dental implant side by side, you will see that their parts are very similar; a root that holds the tooth in place and a crown which is the part seem above the gums.
+They are the only solution that most resembles real teeth.
+If you put a natural tooth and dental implant side by side, you will see that their parts are very similar; a root that holds the tooth in place and a crown which is the part seen above the gums.
 Just like natural teeth, if implants are cared for properly with regular brushing and flossing and dental check-ups, they can last a lifetime.

 A Dental Implant Has 3 Parts

 A dental implant restoration consists of 3 separate parts; the implant post, the abutment, and a dental restoration.

 The Dental Implant – The term implant actually refers to the metal post that is surgically implanted into the jaw.
 The post is made up of titanium, chosen due to its strength and ability to fuse with the jaw bone.
 It is also very lightweight yet extremely durable.
 The process where the bone cells attach themselves to the titanium post is called osseointegration.